Teenage Mutant Ninja Turtles Adventures: Major story arcs

-The Turtles are recruited by Cherubae to the planet of Hirobyl to battle the Malignoids, an alien, bug-like army sent out by Maligna.
+The Turtles are recruited by Cherubae to battle the Malignoids, an alien, bug-like army sent out by Maligna.
 The battle is exploited by Stump Asteroid television.
 The Turtles are joined by Leatherhead, Wingnut and Screwloose, and other intergalactic wrestlers.
-Shredder, Krang, Bebop, and Rocksteady are connected with the alien threat, and Cherubae banishes them across the universe as punishment (Shredder to an Earth prison, Krang to the landfill planet Morbus, and Bebop and Rocksteady to an Eden World planet).
-Cherubae is revealed to be the sorceress who mutated Leatherhead as Mary Bones (her Earth disguise, Cherubae is her true form) and Leatherhead renounces his former life as helping Shredder for a while to become a wrestling idol on the Stump Asteroid, as he was seen as a monster on the Earth.
+Shredder, Krang, Bebop, and Rocksteady are connected with the alien threat, and Cherubae banishes them across the universe as punishment.
+Cherubae is revealed to be the sorceress who mutated Leatherhead.
+Then Leatherhead renounces his former role and becomes a wrestling idol on Stump Asteroid.